 Shai Hope’s ODI average of 50.1 in over 50 ODIs matches up to the best in the game.
 Since 2018, the 25-year-old was the third leading run getter in ODIs, behind only Indian batsmen Virat Kohli and Rohit Sharma.
 He went into the Cricket World Cup 2019 ranked fifth in the ICC ODI rankings for batsmen.

 In CPL 2018, Shai Hope played all ten games for Barbados Tridents.
 His tally of 288 runs was the most for any player from Barbados Tridents.
-He was amongst four players including, Jason Holder, Wahab Riaz and Ashley Nurse to be retained by the Tridents.
+However due to injury he was able to play only 3 games in the 2019 season and will look to bounce back strong in this year's edition.